Wynstones School: History

 Wynstones was founded on the initiative of Margaret Bennell, Cora Nokes, Benedict Wood with his wife Norah, and John Benians, all who wished to change their educational direction.
 Margaret Bennell and Cora Nokes, two teachers from Crouch End, London had met Benedict Wood (H E Wood), who ran a prep school in Dorset, at a teaching conference in London.
 John Benians joined them shortly after the school opened in 1937 along with Isobel Smith, who had wanted to join them at the outset but had to work out her contract before she was free to do so.
 They were soon joined by several other teachers including some, like Bettina Mellinger, Rudi Lissau and Maria and Norbert Glas that had come to England after the closure of the German Waldorf schools by the Nazi government.
 The school grew rapidly over the War years, being in the countryside away from the bombing of the cities.
 Its hostel became a home to many children including those of the Camphill community co-workers in Scotland.
 The high school was established after the War and the land and new buildings surrounding the original manor house developed.

-The school is now closed while the Trustees and senior leadership team address the significant safeguarding concerns reported by Ofsted in their inspection in January 2020.
+The school is now closed following significant safeguarding concerns reported by Ofsted in their inspection in January 2020.
+The property was sold and is now the location of Valley Bridge School, a specialist independent school.
+The operating charity changed its name to Waldorf Learning Foundation Limited, and changed its focus to the provision of Steiner Waldorf teacher training.